PranjalWorkForce/Android-Development/README.md

 # Android-Development
 I am going to start Android Development journey from the beginning: Intro to Android Development, TO deploying the app on playstore.
 If you want to get engage with me than welcome.
 I will be glad to share my notes.

+Here the details about the toppic I am going to discuss in the notes: